AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 console.log(y); // 2
 ```

-Of course, if you run this in your browser, you'll find that `x` and `y` do not swap, whereas `a` and `b` do.
-This alone is proof that JavaScript does not support pass by reference.
+If you run this in your browser, you'll find that `x` and `y` do not swap, whereas `a` and `b` do locally.
+This proves that **JavaScript does not support pass by reference**.
 If it did support this mechanism, then `a` would be an alias for `x` and `b` would be an alias for `y`.
-Any changes to `a` and `b` would be reflected back to `x` and `y`, respectively.
-But they're not.
+Any changes to `a` and `b` would have been reflected back to `x` and `y`, respectively.
+But they weren't!

-What happened here?
-The variables `a` and `b` are merely local to the stack frame of `swap` and receive copies of the values of the arguments that are passed in.
-This means that the values of `a, b` and `x, y` coincide because they are copies.
+So, what happened here?
+The variables `a` and `b` are local to the stack frame of `swap` and receive copies of the values of the arguments that are passed in.
+This means that the values of `a, b` and `x, y` coincide because they are copies, not because they're aliased.

-Here's a classic example of swapping integers by reference in C++:
+In contrast, here's an example of swapping two integers by reference in C++:

 ```cpp
 #include <iostream>